Providence police arrest 6th suspect in Federal Hill murder

 In 2015, Fortes pleaded guilty to federal drug and weapons charges.
 He was sentenced to prison time and was released in November of 2018, according to the Federal Bureau of Prisons.

-Federal court records show Fortes was ordered to submit to GPS monitoring and was under a curfew from 9 p.m. to 5 a.m. daily.
+Federal court records show upon his release Fortes was ordered to submit to GPS monitoring and was under a curfew from 9 p.m. to 5 a.m. daily.
 Records show that order expired on May 25, 2019.
 The alleged murder of Stephen Cabral happened just over a month later.

 Fortes is the sixth person to be arrested in relation to the death of Cabral, 28, of North Providence on June 30.
 Five others have already been arraigned on murder and conspiracy charges: Emery Janarelli Page, 25, Daniel Garcia, 29, Dayquon Stevens, 27, Jaquontee Reels, 24, and Sequoya Reels, 27.
 Police have warrants out for two additional suspects.